Screening Days

 First there was the vinyl revival.
 Now it’s the turn of film – real film with sprocket holes.
 Audiences love it, with venues reporting a c25% uplift to box office when they project film on film.
 Robin Baker, programme director of the 2023 BFI Film on Film Festival, will discuss the opportunities and challenges of screening film on film whether in a cinema or a community venue.
 He will also offer insights into how you can engage audiences – from creating ‘event’ cinema to maximising engagement through social media – by exploring successful examples from across the UK.

 2025 marks the start of the second century of 16mm in the UK.
 Designed to be accessible (“you press the button, we do the rest”) it is still in use today, both by filmmakers and by exhibitors as a pull for audiences wanting to experience the joys of analogue film projection.
-Looking at case studies, facilitator Louise Conway will explore how 16mm and its ethos has survived 100 years of developments, and continue to democratise who can make, project, and exhibit film on film.
+Looking at case studies, facilitator Louise Conway will explore how 16mm and its ethos has survived 100 years of developments, and continues to democratise who can make, project, and exhibit film on film.

 How to Frame Archival Genre and Exploitation Films